ISCDtoolbox/Commons/README.md

 ```
 git clone https://github.com/ISCDtoolbox/Commons.git
 ```
-to clone the repository on your computer (we recall that it is also possible to download the files manually from github in a *.zip format if the git software is not installed on your computer, just go to the upper right part of the current page, click on the button Clone or download, and then Download ZIP)
+to clone the repository on your computer (we recall that it is also possible to download the files manually from github in a *.zip archive format if the git software is not installed on your computer, just go to the upper right part of the project [page](https://github.com/ISCDtoolbox/Commons/tree/test_future_update), click on the button Clone or download, and then Download ZIP)
 ```
 cd Commons
 ```